Employment Law changes 2018/2019

 With effect from 6th April, the minimum automatic enrolment (AE) contributions your clients must pay towards their employees’ pensions will also increase.
 Your client will now need to contribute at least 2%, whilst the employee is required to contribute 3% themselves through automatic wage deductions.
 The government has warned that any failure to abide by these new regulations will lead to financial penalties for the organization in question.

-Finally, your client needs to be aware that, with effect from 6th April, payments in lieu of notice upon termination of employment will become subject to income tax and employee National Insurance contributions, regardless of whether the right to pay is included within the contract or not.
+Finally, your client needs to be aware of new employment law 2019, with effect from 6th April, payments in lieu of notice upon termination of employment will become subject to income tax and employee National Insurance contributions, regardless of whether the right to pay is included within the contract or not.

 Courtesy: Croner Taxwise